AdobeDocs/analytics.en/help/technotes/low-traffic.md

 ## How values can escape [!UICONTROL Low-Traffic] after exceeding the threshold

 If a given dimension collects over 2,000,000 unique values in a given month, individual dimension items can return to reporting their own dimension item.
 The primary use case of this feature is to allow the reporting of crucial dimension items that might receive a surge of popularity late in the month after the unique threshold is exceeded.
-For example, if your organization runs a site with millions of articles and a new article becomes popular towards the end of the month (after exceeding the unique threshold), you can still analyze the performance of that article without it being bucketed under [!UICONTROL Low-Traffic].
-This logic is not intended to un-bucket everything that gets a certain number of page views per day or per month.
+For example, if your organization runs a site with millions of articles and a new article becomes popular towards the end of the month, you can still analyze the performance of that article.
+This logic is not intended to un-bucket everything that gets a certain number of page views per day or per month, but rather offer an avenue to analyze content that receives an influx of traffic.

 The requirements for an individual dimension item to escape [!UICONTROL Low-Traffic] depend on many factors, many of which prevent the ability to calculate an exact threshold: